 Finally, we will keep building on our deep experience in care for people with serious illness and those approaching the end of life.
 We will focus on ensuring that Californians with low incomes have access to comprehensive palliative care, including in rural and safety-net settings, and that their treatment preferences are routinely elicited, documented, and honored.

 At CHCF, we often describe California’s health care landscape as an ecosystem.
 Just as any system in nature can only thrive if it is in balance, our health care system can only advance if it has some fundamentals in place.
 We have chosen to invest in four areas that help prime California for future progress.

 - We provide timely market analysis and insight to ensure that health care leaders have the best available data to support informed decisionmaking.

 - We support high-quality health care journalism so issues that matter to Californians are responsibly covered and openly discussed.

 - We provide educational programs and collaboration networks that help clinical leaders and other partners develop the vision, capabilities, and networks to spread good ideas across the health care system.

 - We bridge the innovation gap so safety-net players and entrepreneurs can better work together to improve delivery.

 Our planning exercises left us with one other big takeaway: Strategy is never done.
 Our external environment is always changing.
 While some of those changes open exciting new possibilities, others create big new barriers.
 We must stay nimble and ready for both.
-And this constant change brought home to us the need to be continually listening to our partners and to low-income Californians to ensure that our work responds to the communities we serve.
+And this constant change brought home to us the need to be continually listening to our partners and to Californians with low incomes to ensure that our work responds to the communities we serve.

 Even with all the constant uncertainty, California has the opportunity and responsibility to improve health care for those who need it most.
 My CHCF colleagues and I are excited to work with our partners to turn vision and strategy into real, meaningful change.